jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/gripper.rst

 calibration to learn how strong the two springs are and repeatedly find the closed-but-not-tight position.

-The gripper calibration program uses the same parameters as the current calibration program.
+The :ref:`gripper calibration program
+<sawintuitiveresearchkitgrippercalibration>` uses the same parameters
+as the current calibration program.
 A typical run looks like:

 ::